 Salt & Light is more than a store.

 Our store is here to serve you.
 It’s also here to serve us.
-See, at our core we are a ministry.
-Our desire is to share God’s love by fighting poverty and it’s damaging harmful effects to individuals, generations, and to society as a whole.
+See, at our core, we are a ministry.
+Our desire is to share God’s love by fighting poverty and its damaging harmful effects on individuals, generations, and society as a whole.
 We do this by empowering people with new and fresh opportunities that lead to lasting change.
 Our desire is to see people become the people God desires them to be.
 They then bring change to their family line and to the community they reside in.
 The store is where this happens.

 Salt & Light is a training ground.